Ayajin/Intership-job-code/README.md

 ### bicycle_model_run.sh

+* How to execute : ./bicycle_model_run.sh

 * run Bicycle model in Rviz. (be implemented as C++, Ros)

 ### tmap.sh

+* How to execute : ./tmap.sh

 * run Tmap-API & get route.
 It convert path to tile ID & get neighbor tile ID